Mountain climbing in Ecuador

-Ecuador has 20 mountains over 4000 m in altitude and all located within the Avenue of Volcanoes.
-The “big three” volcanoes are Chimborazo (6268 m), Cotopaxi (5897 m) and Cayambe (5790 m).
-Other challenging peaks are Antisana (5710 m) and Illiniza Sur (5200 m).
-Technically the volcanoes are straightforward to climb and you will need some basic alpine skills to be successful.
+Ecuador has 20 peaks above 4000 m in altitude.
+Most of these peaks are located within the Avenue of Volcanoes in the Ecuadorian Andes.
+The most well known volcanoes and straightforward to climb are Chimborazo (6268 m), Cotopaxi (5897 m) and Cayambe (5790 m).
+There are more challenging, but smaller volcanoes such as Antisana (5710 m) and Illiniza Sur (5200 m).
+Despite being relatively ‘easy’ compared to Peruvian peaks, climbers still need some basic alpine skills and good fitness to be successful.

-Of course, a reliable tour operator will ensure that relative beginners get sufficient glacier training prior to summit attempts.
+As a reliable tour operator, we ensure that all relative beginners get sufficient glacier training prior to any summit attempt.
 Check to see if a “glacier school” is provided in your trip schedule.

-Mountain climbers need to have sufficient levels of strength and stamina to climb mountains like Chimborazo.
+Mountain climbers should have sufficient levels of strength and stamina to climb volcanoes like Chimborazo.
 So come prepared!
-If you are in need of training advice, please email us for advance.
+If you are in need of training advice, please email us for advice.

-Mountain Climbing in Ecuador - What to Expect
+What to expect when Mountain Climbing in Ecuador

-Mountain climbing in Ecuador is a unique South American experience.
-In Ecuador, you can base yourself in comfortable Spanish-style haciendas not far from the mountains.
-Each day, you can hike up progressively higher volcanoes to prepare yourself.
-Once acclimatized, you can drive straight up to one of the refuges and make a summit attempt on one of the ‘big three’ volcanoes.
+Mountain climbing in Ecuador is a unique experience in South America.
+In Ecuador, you can base yourself in comfortable haciendas not far from the mountains.
+Each day, you can hike up higher volcanoes to gain altitude fitness.
+Once acclimatized, you and your guide can drive straight up to one of the refuges and make a summit attempt on one of the volcanoes.

 Accommodation on our expeditions